 Peppers come in all sorts of colors, but the two most prevalent are, of course, read and green.
 Whether you’re talking about sweet bell peppers or one of the hotter chilies, these colors tend to dominate.
 So are there more differences between these chilies than their outward hue?
 In fact, there are, but perhaps for different reasons than you may think.
-Let’s break it down in another PepperScale Showdown.
+Let’s compare red peppers vs. green peppers to see how they compare.

 Are red peppers and green peppers the same pepper?

 They typically are.
 The main difference – which creates the color difference – is the life of the pepper on the vine.
 Peppers typically mature from green to red, with a wide variety of beautiful colors occurring naturally in-between these two extremes.

 We say typically because hybrids have been developed that buck this trend, like the Staysgreen bell pepper which keeps its green hue for the entire growing season.
 But still, if you see a red pepper, it’s safe to say it’s the fully ripened version of the variety you are considering.

 –> Learn More: Why Are Bell Peppers Different Colors?